Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 It's more of a social faux par, isn't it?

-You got to replace it.
+You got to replace.

-And didn't warn the person, this is it a public bathroom, didn't warn the next person going
+And didn't warn the person, this is it a public bathroom, didn't warn the next person going into that cubicle?

 That's fucked Jackson.